mas-bandwidth/gafferongames/content/post/client_server_connection.md

 The CRC32 and implicit protocol id in the packet header are there so the server can trivially reject UDP packets not composed by our protocol.
 For more details about reading and writing packets, please see [Reading and Writing Packets](http://gafferongames.com/building-a-game-network-protocol/reading-and-writing-packets/) and [Serialization Strategies](http://gafferongames.com/building-a-game-network-protocol/serialization-strategies/).

 Since connection request packets are sent over UDP, they may be lost, or received in duplicate or out of order.
-Because of this we do two things: 1) we keep resending packets corresponding to the current client state until we get a response or we time out, and 2) on both sides we ignore any packets or responses that don't correspond to what we are expecting, since lots of redundant packets are flying over the network, a few stale packets are sure to creep through.
+Because of this we do two things: 1) we keep resending packets corresponding to the current client state until we get a response or time out, and 2) on both client and server we ignore any packets that don't correspond to what we are expecting, since a lot of redundant packets are flying over the network.

 Now on the server side we have the following minimal data structure: